umbrellaplug/umbrellaplug.github.io/README.md

 **Q:** Why do you use the same scraper package as other addons?

 **A:** Scrapers are a project on their own.
 I do not wish to develop scrapers.
 I have partnered with another developer to use scrapers provided by an outside source.

-**Q:** Why should I use this instead of Venom?

-**A:** Venom has been retired.
-Respect the developer and let it go.
-123Venom was an amazing developer, I chose this addon to clone because I used it and it worked well.
-If you don't want to use this plugin, don't.
-Please don't waste my time or yours with comparisons to Venom, I won't waste my time justifying why you should use an addon I maintain for free.

-**Q:** Do you take feature requests?

-**A:** Of course, open an issue.
-Use the feature request template.

-**Q:** How do I contact you?

-**A:** If you are reading this on GitHub you have found the best way to contact me already.
-Please open issues or feature requests here.
-Chat requests, direct messages, discord, reddit posts are not a great way to contact me and I do not always see these things.
-I will always see a GitHub issue.

 **Other Kodi Addons**